DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

   displayed in a grid or exported as artwork.
 - `RecordingCoordinator` sends a stop command to the peer when a recording ends so both devices stop simultaneously.
+- Thumbnails are now generated automatically when each recording completes.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.